Having issues connecting your Coffee Maker?

 - Local your network and check the channel information: Channel 1 – 13 means you are on 2.4GHz – Channel 14+ means you are on 5GHz

 - If you are still on Channel 14 or higher, please move farther away from your router until it drops to a Channel between 1 and 13

 - Enter the Phone’s Settings page.
 Tap Network and Internet.

-- Go into your connected Wi-Fi’s settings by taping the settings icon.
+- Go into your connected Wi-Fi settings by tapping the settings icon.